GoogleCloudPlatform/jetty-runtime/tests/README.md

 Both local and remote test cases are logically combined into a single deployable container that may or may not be appropriate for remote and local testing.
 Where possible the test source should minimize code duplication and convenient utility classes should be located in the ‘gcloud-testing-core’ artifact.

-Annotations are used to indicate if a test method is appropriate to run for the mode selected.
-Both annotations may be used on the same method but the test will only be run in the startup mode selected.
+Annotations are used to indicate if a test method should be restricted based on the execution mode selected.

-* @Local
+* @LocalOnly
-* @Remote
+* @RemoteOnly

 The test-war-smoke module is a simple example for how local and remote testings can be laid out.